 Ink is a sort of cross between Jacob’s Ladder, The Matrix, and a more recent David Lynch film.
 There are sci-fi representations of good and evil, in this case aliens that influence people’s dreams, fighting an allegorical battle to determine if a man will be able to overcome his anger, frustration, and embarrassment in order to become a good father and protect his daughter's innocence and sense of hope.
 Look for an early scene that seems completely out of place; that scene is ultimately what the movie is about.
 The acting here leaves a lot to be desired, but the narrative structure, special effects, and editing are remarkable, particularly considering the film’s low budget, and the result is a beautiful and well crafted work.
-Ink is available now on Amazon Prime.
+Ink is available now on Hulu Plus and Amazon Prime.

 Director: Lucille Hadzihalilovic

 Innocence is a dark, surreal film set in an unusual all girls French boarding school where the pupils stay isolated from childhood into adolescence and are taught remarkably little that would allow them to function in the real world.
 Of interest here is that the school serves as a metaphor for the idea of protecting the innocence and virginity of young girls by keeping them isolated and ignorant to the realities of the world.
 The film points out how this leaves girls vulnerable to exploitation, as well as how dangerous natural curiosity becomes without knowledge.
 Nothing explicitly horrific happens on screen, but it is made clear that it definitely could.